Dana Milbank

+Early life and education

 Milbank was born to a Jewish family, the son of Ann C. and Mark A. Milbank.
 He is a graduate of Yale University, where he was a member of Trumbull College, the Progressive Party of the Yale Political Union and the secret society Skull and Bones.
 He is a graduate of Sanford H. Calhoun High School in Merrick, New York.
-In 1993, Milbank married Donna Lynn DePasquale in an interfaith Jewish and Roman Catholic ceremony.
-After that marriage ended in divorce, in 2017 he married Anna Greenberg, daughter of Democratic pollster Stan Greenberg and stepdaughter of Democratic Congresswoman Rosa DeLauro (CT).